 While this famous flower fragrance makes some pretty bold claims that give the impression of a one-dimensional perfume that would leave you smelling like a florist, clever top notes of zesty tea and bergamot lift the blooms in this for a pleasingly fresh opening aroma.

 And after moving through iconic flower notes of jasmine, orchid and rose, this is beautifully grounded by creamy cashmere and warm amber for a comforting floral all-rounder.

 8. Byredo Lil Fleur Eau de Parfum

 Nuance is what Byredo does best, and we love their expert blending in this floral offering.
-Rose is the star of this spritz that is grounded by sweet vanilla and warm amber.
-And the touch of saffron adds a hint of earthiness that we love.
+Fruity cassis and juicy tangerine give this a sweet opening with touch of sharpness that is lifted by a soft and earthy decadent note of saffron.

 9. Chloé Signature Eau de Parfum

 Like the best Chanel perfumes, this designer bestseller has spawned many a bargain dupe—but nothing will ever live up to the original.

 A comforting but attractive spritz that heroes the rose note and introduces a curious hint of sweet and juicy lychee as warm amber lingers throughout the day.

 Proving that flower fragrance doesn't have to be overtly feminine, this is one classy, sea-soaked scent.
 The inclusion of citrussy, herbaceous flowers like neroli and bergamot make this instantly bracing on the nose, drying down to a mineral middle reminiscent of wild Italian beaches, then come earthy woods and mossy vetiver.